jdmar3/inls718/syllabus/index.md

 These are, however, not a substitute for lectures, discussions, or any other in-class activity.
 They are meant to provide an overview and summary of the readings and concepts discussed in class.
+You may use them however you like.

-Readings for the upcoming session will be included in the schedule and in the session notes.
+Readings for the upcoming session will be included on the schedule page and in the session notes.

 {% include syllabus-nav.html %}

-# Lectures

-What follows is a typical plan.
-All sessions will not look like this, but many will.

-Our sessions for this course are 75 minutes long.

-The first ~5 minutes will be reviewing the material from the previous session.
-This will be mostly done by you.
-You will talk about what you learned and I will listen.

-The next 30 to 40 minutes will consist of lecture (a fair amount); whole-group discussion (a lot).

-20 to 30 minutes will be devoted to an active learning exercise, typically performed in small groups.
-These exercises will reinforce conceptual material, or be directed at helping to work through part of an assignment or practical skill required for the course.

-The last 10 minutes will be reserved for conceptual wrap-up and questions regarding assignments, future readings, etc.

-## Session Notes

-Class sessions will have online lecture notes (which will include links to supplementary readings).

-Some lecture notes will be very detailed and loaded with images and text; some lecture notes will be spare and loaded with hyperlinks (recognize that links may change over time).

-Refer to the lecture notes either to prepare for what you are going to learn or to review what you have learned.
-Lecture notes will be made available just before each class session.
-See the [schedule]({{ site.url }}/schedule/) for links to lecture notes.

-{% include syllabus-nav.html %}

 # Evaluation

-This class has no exams, but there are several major tasks that will correspond to one of the major objectives in the course.

-All of the tasks are interconnected, so it is important to complete the tasks in succession by the due dates listed in the chart below.

-## Assignment Tasks

-See [this page]({{ site.url }}/assignments/) for a list of assignments and links to individual assignment instructions.

-## Assignment Breakdown

-{% include assignment-table.md %}

-## Due Dates

-Each task is due by the end of the day (midnight) on the date specified.
-It would be a good idea to complete assignments before that deadline so that you can get a jump on the next section.
-The final assignment will be due at noon on the final exam day ({{ site.data.dates.exam.date | date: "%-d&nbsp;%B" }}).

-## Submitting Assignments
+## Grade contract

+Evaluation for this course will be based on your agreement to a specific set of tasks at the beginning of the semester and successful completion thereof.
+This will happen in the form of a contract between you and me which you will sign on the first day of class.

+A copy of the contract is avaialable [here](./inls718-sp2017-grade.pdf).

-All of your assignments will be submitted using the assignments feature in Sakai.
+A detailed breakdown of how your grade will be rendered based on participation and contribution is included in the contract.

-All written assignments will be uploaded in PDF format or submitted using the text interface in Sakai.

-*Final deliverables must be uploaded in PDF.*

-**DOCX or other formats will not be accepted.**

-You will use the following format in uploading your files:

-`SURNAME-REVERSE_ORDER_DATE-ASSIGNMENT-SHORT_DESCRIPTION-DELIVERABLE.FILE_EXTENSION`

-For example:

-`Martin-20160815-Observation-Description-intermediate.pdf`

-`Martin-20160830-Observation-Analysis-final.pdf`

 ## Participation

-In addition to the major assignments, participation will be evaluated and included in the evaluation scheme.
+In addition to the major project work and other assignments, participation will be evaluated and included in the evaluation scheme.
-Participation, of course, means coming to class: that is mandatory.
+Participation, of course, means coming to class: that is mandatory (see below).
 It also means contributing to discussions both in class and online.

 ## Attendance

 Attendance is mandatory.
-Absence will affect your grade in the class.
-There is no way to make up for this.
+We have around 28 sessions this semester.

-Attendance is graded out of 25 points (one per session).
+You will be graded for attendance out of 25 of those sessions.

 {% include syllabus-nav.html %}